What is Dill? A Complete Guide to Uses, Storage, and Recipes

 What is Dill?
 A Quick Definition

 Before we dive into the nitty-gritty of dill storage and usage, let's start with the basics.
-Dill define as a delicate, aromatic herb commonly used in both fresh and dried forms across various cuisines.
-Known for its feathery leaves and subtle, slightly sweet flavor, dill is often compared to parsley but with a more pronounced, grassy undertone.
+Dill is a delicate, aromatic herb (Anethum graveolens) commonly used in both fresh and dried forms across various cuisines.
+Known for its feathery leaves and subtle, slightly sweet flavor with grassy, citrusy notes, dill is often compared to parsley but with a more pronounced, aromatic profile.

 Originating from the Mediterranean and western Asia, dill has been used for centuries not only as a culinary ingredient but also for its medicinal properties.
 It's a staple in Scandinavian, Eastern European, and Middle Eastern dishes, adding a fresh, bright note to everything from soups to sauces.